-Born in 1936 at Sutton Coldfield, then part of Warwickshire in England, David spent several of the war years at St Bede's Preparatory School, then at Spode House, adjoining Hawkesyard Priory near Rugely in Staffordshire, and now at Bishton Hall, Wolseley Bridge in the same county) in 1946, and closed in 2018.
+Born in 1936 at Sutton Coldfield, then part of Warwickshire in England, David spent several of the war years at St Bede's Preparatory School, then at Spode House, adjoining Hawkesyard Priory near Rugely in Staffordshire.
+The school moved to Bishton Hall, Wolseley Bridge (in the same county) in 1946, and closed in 2018.

 His father, returning to England following service as an officer in the Royal Air Force, decided to emigrate to South Africa, sailing there in 1946 to prepare the way for the rest of the family to follow in the following year.
 This was an unsettling experience for David, and at the age of 14 he worked his way back to England as a deck hand in the liner Winchester Castle, before becoming a cadet in training for the Merchant Navy.
 (See HMS CONWAY page.)
 After a few years at sea he returned to South Africa, eventually deciding on a career in radio broadcasting.
 He soon specialized in documentaries (See HOME and MEDIA EXPERIENCE pages), most of these feature programmes having concerned Israel-Palestine.
 (See THE HOLY LAND page, on which there is a selection of photographs illustrating the Land of the Bible.)

 David has since lived in The Netherlands and Israel, finally settling in France some 26 years ago.